tapaskhanra1998/TuteDude-Python-Course/Assignment_1/README.md

 - Multiplication
 - Division

+---

+## Assignment 2: Personalized Greeting Program in Python

+### Purpose
+This assignment contains a Python program that:
+- Accepts the user’s first name and last name as input
+- Combines them into a full name
+- Displays a personalized greeting message to the user

+---

 The scripts take two numbers as input from the user, perform the operations, and display the results on the screen.

 ## Instructions to Run the Program